VINCE PETERSON – ARTISTIC DIRECTOR

 Board of Directors

 Westley was born and raised in West Palm Beach, Florida.
 He fell in love with music the day his parents played him his very first Michael Jackson song at 3-months old and he attempted to sing along.
 Westley's earliest training in vocal music came from attending Dreyfoos School of the Arts high school and he holds a BFA in Music Theatre from the University of Central Florida.
 Before joining Empire City Men's Chorus in 2014, Westley worked professionally as an Off-Broadway performer in various regional theaters, theme parks and cruise ships.
 Currently, Westley works as a Project Coordinator at Columbia University and part-time as a vocal/audition coach.
 He is also a Founding Member, Music Director and Vocal Arranger for the vocal quartet, Bending Threads.
 Westley is proud to perform such exciting music repertoire with his ECMC brothers, and his even more proud to serve on the Board of Directors this year!

-Edward angelo Enrique – digital media & marketing Co-chair
+Edward angelo Enrique – board director, digital media & marketing Co-chair

 Edward first sang with the Empire City Men’s Chorus in 2002 for several years then returned in 2012.
 He joined the board of directors in July 2013 and serves as the Chair of Digital Media and Marketing.
 Edward is a native of Cleveland, Ohio and has been living in New York since 1994.
 He has a B.A. from Vassar College.
 In 2001, Edward founded TAF Buying Service, a fashion consulting company assisting international department stores with their buying activities in the U.S.